Ago3/Adversifier/README.md

 All the files' paths (e.g., data files) are specified within the _info/info.py_ file.
 Customise this file to meet your needs.

 ## How to evaluate your model on a dataset
-To run the AAA tool on your model with a generic dataset, you'll need to provide:
+To run the AAA tool on your model with a generic dataset, you can choose among two different strategies:
+* [two-step pipeline](#Two-Step-Pipeline "Goto Two-Step Pipeline"): first query the tool to generate the AAA files starting from your data files, and then make a new query to evaluate your answer files.
+* one-step pipeline: one single query to generate the new instances and evaluate your model.
+Besides your training and test sets, it requires you to provide your model's predictor.

+### Two-Step Pipeline
+You'll need to provide:
 * the training and test sets, in the format specified [here](#Datasets "Goto Datasets").
 * your model's predictor: a function that takes as input a list of arguments, the 1<sup>st</sup> one being a list of *NON-pre-processed* posts, and returns a list of binary predictions.